-But that doesn’t matter too much since data about the costs per lead are directly available, at least for the three major ones Zillow (Premium Agent), Trulia, and Realtor.com.
+But that’s no biggy since data about the costs per lead are directly available, at least for the three major ones Zillow (Premium Agent), Trulia, and Realtor.com.

 And related to the done-for-you services, costs per lead could be calculated based on the monthly costs and the number of leads you can expect to get from them.

-I must say, and excuse my French, but Twitter sucks a bit in terms of conversion rates.
-According to this source, it’s only 0.9%.
+I must say, and excuse my French, but Twitter sucks a bit in terms of click-through rates.
+It’s between 0.45 (organic Tweets) and 0.86 (Ads)%.

 I already covered in this article why it’s not the best lead generation method.

-Bing Ads looks quite good compared to Google Search Ads.
+Bing Ads look quite good compared to Google Search Ads.
 Specifically, within the real estate industry, you can expect a conversion rate of 5.13% (source).

-Also, know that for all the data above, depending on the marketing channel, the target audience will be in a different product/service awareness stage, so you can’t compare the numbers directly.
+Also, for all the data above, depending on the marketing channel, the target audience will be in a different product/service awareness stage, so you can’t compare the numbers directly.

-This means that someone searching for real estate-related things on Google has already made up their mind about their interest in real estate.
+This means that someone searching for real estate-related things on Google has already decided about their interest in real estate.